-Đavolja Varoš (Devil’s Town) is the name given to a strange and surreal collection of rocks that constitute what is perhaps Serbia’s most intriguing natural landmark.
+Some 28km south of Kuršumlija, this strange and surreal collection of rocks constitute what is perhaps Serbia’s most intriguing natural landmark.
 Those who have seen Turkey’s Cappadocia region will have some idea as to what to expect, although the rocks here are smaller and cover a far less extensive geographical area than their Turkish counterparts.
 They are, nevertheless, highly impressive and well worth the effort it takes to reach them.

-The rocks that constitute the ‘Devil’s Town’ are actually a tightly packed group of over 200 unusual stone formations created by the dual processes of weathering and erosion.
+The rocks that make up ‘Devil’s Town’ are actually a tightly packed group of over 200 unusual stone formations created by the dual processes of weathering and erosion.
 Individual stone formations range from between 2m and 15m in height and each is capped by a flat stone of a different colour to create a spindly mushroom effect.